chrislattman/test-scapy/README.md

 If you want to use `sniffer.c` instead, run `gcc -o sniffer sniffer.c -lpcap && ./sniffer`

-- On Linux, you will need to install `libpcap-dev` with a package manager and replace `./sniffer` with `sudo -E ./sniffer`
+- On Linux/macOS, you will need to install `libpcap-dev` with a package manager and replace `./sniffer` with `sudo -E ./sniffer`
+- On Windows, you need to install Npcap separately, because it installs a kernel driver in addition to the user space library (not needed on Linux or macOS)

 Visit http://127.0.0.1:5000 on a web browser, and enter any login credentials (it doesn't matter what they are).
 Once you hit "Submit", you will be shown a success page.
 Check the second terminal and you should see the credentials you just entered.